Think Bike: History

-During 2005, a number of bikers were using an online forum to discuss the alarming number of unnecessary motorcycle accidents; avoidable accidents caused by inattentiveness, ignorance, incompetence and failure to exercise due care.
-The Think Bike sticker campaign started by Tony Day of Cape Town in the 1980s, and its short life were discussed, and it was decided then and there to revive the campaign and expand on its goals and methods.
+During 2005, a number of bikers were using an online forum to discuss the alarming number of unnecessary motorcycle accidents; avoidable accidents caused by inattentiveness, ignorance, incompetence, and failure to exercise due care.
+The Think Bike sticker campaign was started by Tony Day of Cape Town in the 1980s, and its short life was discussed, and it was decided then and there to revive the campaign and expand on its goals and methods.

 Background

-The campaign, while strongest in the Gauteng province, has representation in Western Cape, KwaZulu Natal and the Free State.
+The campaign, while strongest in the Gauteng province, has representation in Western Cape, (South African province).
 It has dozens of trained marshals available for various events such as cycle races and is deeply involved in numerous other projects, such as the annual Toy Run.

 A number of studies have been done in the past, most notably in the United States and United Kingdom, that show that an alarming number of motorcycle accidents are directly caused by other vehicles.
 Being as vulnerable as they are, bikers very often emerge from these avoidable accidents seriously injured, maimed or dead.

 The campaign is also aimed at the biking community, to educate about safety issues and encourage the use of protective clothing.

 The Hurt Report, published in the United States in 1981, showed some alarming trends.
 More than 900 motorcycle accidents were investigated in the Los Angeles area, and the results showed that: